 - Moringa’s unique phytonutrients have profound health implications in areas such as cancer prevention and stress regulation

-- Moringa has been shown to fight tumors
+- Moringa has been shown to fight breast cancer and colorectal tumors

 Lowers Cholesterol and Blood Pressure